pokusew/nfc-pcsc/README.md

 >   .catch(err => ...))
 > ```

-Internally it uses Babel under the hood to transpile things, that are not supported in Node.js v7 (e.g.: import/export).
-The transpiled code (in the dist folder) is then published into npm and when you install and require the library, it requires the transpiled code, so you don't have to worry about anything.
+Babel is used under the hood to transpile features, that are not supported in **Node.js 8** (for example ES6 modules – import/export, see [.babelrc](/.babelrc) for list of used plugins).
+The transpiled code (in the dist folder) is then published into npm and when you install and require the library, the transpiled code is used, so you don't have to worry about anything.

+### Which Node.js versions are supported?

+nfc-pcsc officially supports **Node.js versions greater than or equal to 8** (i.e. Node.js **8.x, 9.x, 10.x, 11.x**).

+_Note: If you need to use nfc-pcsc in **Node.js 7.x**, it is also possible, but you'll have to transpile async/await using Babel (e.g. using [@babel/plugin-transform-async-to-generator](https://babeljs.io/docs/en/babel-plugin-transform-async-to-generator))._

 ### How do I require/import this library?